reframejs/reframe/docs/overview.template.md

 ### What is Reframe?

 Reframe allows you to create apps by simply defining pages where one page is defined by
- - one React component,
+ - one React component
- - one route, and
+ - one route
  - one *page object*, which is a plain JavaScript object that defines the page's React component, the page's route, the page's &lt;title&gt;, etc.

 Reframe takes care of the rest; It automatically transpiles, bundles, serves, and routes your pages.